SwiftEnProfundidad/essential-feed-case-Auth/README.md

 - [🔜] Perform load and stress testing on the authentication system

 > **Technical note:**
-> - Integration y lockout logic en el main use case (`UserLoginUseCase`) está implementada y cubierta por tests unitarios, integración y CI.
-Solo queda mantener la cobertura en futuras mejoras.
+> - Integration y lockout logic en el main use case (`UserLoginUseCase`) this is implemented and covered for unit test, integratios and CI.

 ---